 The workplan should include: a timeline for each activity and major output including the anticipated date of completion; how and where the activities will take place; required resources; milestone(s) for assessing progress and success; the person(s) responsible for completing the activity, including collaborative arrangements or subcontractors; if conducting training and technical assistance, how participants will be recruited; and how you will help guide program development and delivery.
-AMS recommends using a table to display this information.
+A table with this information is recommended.

-- (ii) If the proposed project will be or has been submitted to another Federal program for funding, provide the grant program name. - (iii) If the proposed project builds on work previously funded by a Federal program, including AMS grant programs, provide the year and grant program name, and describe how the proposed project would not duplicate work previously funded by the Federal government.
+(ii) If the proposed project will be or has been submitted to another federal program for funding, provide the grant program name.

+(iii) If the proposed project builds on work previously funded by a federal program, including AMS grant programs, provide the year and grant program name, and describe how the proposed project, if funded, would not duplicate work previously funded by the federal government.